erlef/setup-beam/README.md

 For pre-release versions, such as `v1.11.0-rc.0`, use the full version specifier (`v1.11.0-rc.0`) and set option `version-type` to `strict`.
-Pre-release versions are opt-in, so `1.11.x` will not match a pre-release.
+Pre-release versions are opt-in (unless you're using `latest`), so `1.11.x` will not match a pre-release.

 #### "Latest" versions

-Set a tool's version to `latest` to retrieve the latest version of a given tool.
+Set a tool's version to `latest` to retrieve the latest version of a given tool; this includes release candidates.
+If you want to exclude release candidates, but still target the latest "stable" release, use a range such as `> 0`.
 The latest version is (locally) calculated by the action based on the (retrieved) versions it knows (**note**: it is not the same as [GitHub considers it](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) and some repositories might propose).